sravanTIRU/vanillaJS-weather-app/README.md

 To fetch weather data, you need an API key from OpenWeatherMap.
 Follow these steps to set it up:

 1. Go to [OpenWeatherMap](https://openweathermap.org/api) and sign up for an API key.
-2. Create a file named `config.js` in the project root and add the following line:
+2. Create a file named `config.js` in js folder inside root folder.
+Example path '/js/config.js':
+3. insert the following line of code.

    ```javascript
    export const APP_ID = 'your_api_key_here';
    ```

-3. Replace `'your_api_key_here'` with your actual API key.
+4. Replace `'your_api_key_here'` with your actual API key.

 ## Usage